 Communicate with your manufacturer

-Nearly every aspect of protecting the surface of your high voltage PCB depends on manufacturing materials or tolerances.
+Nearly every aspect of protecting the surface of your high voltage circuit board depends on manufacturing materials or tolerances.
 Make sure you’ve clarified all of those specifics before you commit to your board design, or you’ll end up scrapping a tremendous amount of work.
 If materials and spacings aren’t clearly communicated, the manufacturer may use a cheaper approach that isn’t robust enough to handle the high voltage across the board.

 As you work with your manufacturer, make sure they have the capability to handle the materials and manufacturing specifications of your board design.
 You should specify whether you’ll need vacuum impregnation, pressure curing or additional bakes of your board and coatings.
 It’s also useful to research their quality control and high voltage product history.
 Verify their standards for cleanliness and surface preparations to prevent contamination and ensure quality adhesion before coatings and bonding are applied.